-If a woman is suspected to have cervical cancer, some investigations are required to confirm the diagnosis of the disease.
-Further, cervical cancer investigations can help in determining the extent of invasion and spread of disease to other body parts, which in turn help in choosing an appropriate treatment option.
+If a woman is suspected to have cervical cancer due to signs and symptoms, some investigations are required to confirm the diagnosis of the disease.
+Further, they help in determining the stage of disease, which in turn help in choosing an appropriate treatment option.

 Following are some commonly used diagnostic tools for cervical cancer:

 - Colposcopy: It is a diagnostic technique which uses a colposcope – a device equipped with magnifying lenses, a light source, and some special instruments for biopsy or surgery.

 This device enable doctors to closely examine the cervix surface to determine the presence of abnormal cells.
 Cervix surface is first treated with a 3% acetic acid solution that reacts with the HPV proteins, dehydrate the dysplastic cells (if any), and allow easy identification of any abnormal cells in the cervix.